jcur-curtis123/DS5010Final/README.md

 Knox County is the county that satisfies this question.
 With relative high fmr, it's average weekly wage is that of penobscot county, at 1,150.

+The results collected from the dendrogram prompts further questioning on how the State of Maine resovles housing affordability.
+This project primarily focuses on renters with FMR detailing the rent per month.

+With this being said, if one municipality changes or alters legislation in their county, will this affect the county that has the lowest neighboring distance?
+In other words, will changes in Penobscot alter that of Knox, or even further in that of Hancock or Lincoln?

+What other direct or indirect changes will affect neighboring counties considering their prospective pairwise distances?

 # Reflection

-This project blended my passion for housing and real estate and served as a testament to my data science skills.
+This project considered my passion for housing affordability and served as a testament to my data science skills.

 This is the first time blending a variety of python packages including, numpy, scipy, matplotlib and pandas in a singular project.